flairNLP/fundus/docs/how_to_contribute.md

 Take a look at the file structure in `fundus/publishers`.
 Publishers covered are divided into country-specific sections representing the country a news source originates from.
-As abbreviations for countries we use the [**ALPHA-2**](https://www.iban.com/country-codes) codes described in ISO 3166.
+As abbreviations for countries, we use the [**ALPHA-2**](https://www.iban.com/country-codes) codes described in ISO 3166.
 For example:

 - `fundus/publishers/de/` for German publishers
 - `fundus/publishers/us/` for US publishers
 - ...

-Now create an empty file in the corresponding country section using the publishers name - or some kind of abbreviation - as file name.
+Now create an empty file in the corresponding country section using the publishers' name - or some kind of abbreviation - as the file name.
 For the Los Angeles Times, the correct country section is `fundus/publishers/us/`, since they are a newspaper based in the United States, with a filename like `la_times.py` or `los_angeles_times.py`.
 We will continue here with `la_times.py`.